-Scout Jumuah is the primary date to recognize the contributions of young people and adults to Scouting within the Muslim Community.
+Scout Jumuah is a time to recognize the contributions of the youth and adults to Scouting within the Muslim Community.
 Masajid and other Islamic institutions that charter Scouts or who have Muslims in Scouting, should use this day to celebrate and highlight their achievements as well as highlight the need of working with the youth in the Muslim community.

-Until now, there has been no officially designated National Scout Jumuah.
-The National Association of Muslim Americans on Scouting (NAMAS) has therefore designated Friday, February 10, 2017 to be Scout Jumuah.
+In 2017, the National Association of Muslim Americans on Scouting (NAMAS) led an effort to establish Scout Jumuah.
+Scout Jumuah is designated as the first Friday following February 8th.
 Some units may adjust this date in their locale to best meet their needs.

 For Muslim Scouting units, a suggested program consists of the following: